 Ruvim Ostrovsky’s playing struck me as featuring careful, soft articulation, avoiding harsh edges.
 It’s not “light” playing, but considerate, with a “natural” tempo.
 Nothing appeared excessively slow, nor excessively fast.
 Some of the ornaments also sounded slightly hesitant, almost a tad stumbling, but not superficial, for sure.
 In the first movement, I found it interesting how the artist slightly “overstated” the quaver triplet passage in bar 29ff., following the semiquaver quadruplets.
 He carefully avoided “accidental” rushing, which easily happens with these triplets.
 Also, Ostrovsky nicely used agogics to highlight peak notes in phrases (by holding back that note a little bit) — and the tempo administration in general appeared careful.
 Both parts of the sonata were repeated.
 This first movement appeared representative for all of the five sonatas.
 For general comments see the bottom of this text.

 In the second movement, the interpretation clearly placed this sonata into Beethoven’s middle period—a tone that listeners immediately felt at ease with.
-The one interesting detail here was Ostrovsky’s deliberate, short hesitation after (some of) the three-note f fanfares, which made these “signals” stand out more, even without extra accentuation on the fanfares.
+The one interesting detail here were the deliberate, short hesitation after (some of) the three-note f fanfares, through which Ostrovsky made these “signals” stand out more, even without extra accentuation on the fanfares.

 Piano Sonata No.25 in G major, op.79

 Despite its three movements, the Piano Sonata No.25 in G major, op.79 (also 1809) is even shorter than op.78 (just about 9 minutes).
 It is the only one which the composer called “Sonatina” himself:

 - Presto alla tedesca, 3/4

 - Vivace, 2/4